freddolino-lab/ipod/README.md

         they are across replicates.**
         This file contains the results of merging EPODS from all replicates.
         **Column 7** is a measure of how well-represented this EPOD was across all replicates.
-It is essentially the mean representation, i.e., in the case of having two replicates, if an EPOD was called in only a single replicate, column 7 would be 0.5.
-In other words, for all the genome positions covered by this EPOD, half of the replicates' supported the EPODs existence.
+It is essentially the EPOD's mean representation.
+        Consider a case of having two replicates: if an EPOD was called in only a single replicate, column 7 would be 0.5.
+In other words, for all the genome positions covered by this EPOD, half of the replicates supported the EPODs existence.
-        Now consider an EPOD called in replicate 1 AND 2, but for replicate 2, the EPOD was contained enirely within that called in replicate 1, and the EPOD in replicate 2 was exactly half the the length of the EPOD from replicate 1.
-In this case, column 7 would be 0.75, because on average across replicates, 75% of the positiong in this merged EPOD were called an epod in all replicates.
+        Now consider a genomic locus in which an EPOD was called in replicate 1 AND 2.
+However, for replicate 2, although the EPOD was contained enirely within replicate 1's EPOD call, replicate 2's EPOD call was exactly half the
+        the length of the EPOD from replicate 1.
+In this case, column 7 would be 0.75, because on average across replicates, 75% of the positions in this merged EPOD were called an epod in all replicates.
     * `OUTPREFIX_IPOD_rzchipsub_strict_merged_epods.narrowpeak` --
         **This will often be a major file of interest in EPOD calling, as its contents will be used to filter EPODs based on how well-reproduced